Duet3D/wiki-content/User_manual/Connecting_hardware/Heaters_tuning.md

 `Ttarget = Tstart * 0.37 + Tambient * 0.63`

 Turn the heater off and time how many seconds it takes for the temperature to drop to Ttarget.
 That is the time constant.

+#### Measuring the dead time (M307 D parameter)

+Turn the heater on from cold and time how long it takes for an obvious change to the temperature.
+For a hot end this would be a change of a couple of degrees before it increases more rapidly.
+For a heated bed or chamber this could be a consistent 0.1C increase above the cold temperature.
+The D parameter will generally be a couple of seconds on a hot end, but longer (eg 10 seconds) on a bed and potentially much longer on a chamber.

 ### RepRapFirmware v3.1 and earlier